embl-cba/DNA-FISH/README.md

 - Restart Fiji
 - The plugin will appear under [ Plugins > Analyze > FISH Spots ]

+Note: a previous version of this plugin was distributed as a jar with a name similar to open-stacks-as-virtual-stacks.jar.
+This jar may be in your Fiji plugins or jars folder and **must be removed**.

 ## Usage

 ...